 We are looking for short fiction and creative nonfiction that is brave.
 Bravery to us is

-giving it a whirl,
+giving it a whirl

-following your own voice through the foliage.
+following your own voice.

 We are looking for stories that dance with and against and outside of the page.
 They can be long or very short — there is no formal word limit.
 (Although we find up to around 5000 words works best.)

-Read the submission guidelines here.
+Read the full submission guidelines here.

 The Discoursing Diaspora writing and arts project strives to provide a portal for writing that engages with the diasporic experience and which highlights the struggles, challenges and rewards of displacement.
 We wish to support writers and artists resisting exclusion by the dominant discourse by providing a space for their narrative and a platform for works addressing issues of social justice.